The next time you pull an all-nighter to finish a surprise expedite, you’re going to wish you had a transcript team

 Whether you create a test template or send a small unscoped section, keep these tips in mind for their audition:

 - Share your preferences.
 Sometimes a scopist or proofreader isn’t “wrong,” they just don’t know your preferences.
 Share your preference sheet with the candidate so they know what you’re looking for.
+You can create a custom preference sheet with Stenovate’s FREE Ultimate Preference Sheet tool.

 - Test for your common mistakes or writing quirks.
 Make sure the test transcript has all the mistakes you commonly make, like dragging the -L, strange stacking, or misspelled words.